A Night of Light > FAQ’s

 Absolutely – provided that you tailor your application to fit each award.
 There are no positive or negative associations with applying in multiple categories.
 Each category is judged by a different judging panel and judges are not aware of applications in other categories.

 No. You can only win in one category.
-Your highest score will be used to determine which category you will win in should you be a finalist in multiple categories.
+In addition, organizations will only be named a finalist in one category.
+Your highest score will be used to determine which category you can be named a finalist.

 Programs and Budget Size